n0rt0nthec4t/homebridge-nest-accfactory/src/docker-standalone/README.md

 ## Docker Image

-If you would like to try this in a containerised version, please check out the [Nest_accfcatory](https://hub.docker.com/r/n0rt0nthec4t/nest_accfactory)
+If you would like to try containerised version, please check out the [Nest_accfactory](https://hub.docker.com/r/n0rt0nthec4t/nest_accfactory) at docker hub.
+Configuration instructions for setting the docker version up can be found on the docker hub repository page.
+A pre-built ffmpeg binary is also included.

 ## Caveats